Deep Dive: Tell Me About Your Most Significant Extracurricular Activity

 Example:

-Example 1: I quickly learned that leadership is not just about directing others, but about listening, motivating, and supporting your team through setbacks.
+Example 1: I quickly learned how to support a team through setbacks.
 After a major technical issue caused us to miss a competition deadline, I had to step in and boost morale, encouraging my teammates to continue working with renewed energy.
-This experience taught me that setbacks are inevitable, but how you handle them defines your success.
+Setbacks are inevitable, but how you handle them defines your success.

 4. Tie it back to your future goals.